chybisaumaksim/CarApp/README.md

 2. Search Car by Colour API
 3. Store Enum 'Colour' in database as String
 4. Document REST API with Swagger
-5. Serialize/deserialize car's colour in enum 'Colour' using upper and lower case colour value
+5. Serialize/deserialize carDTO's colour in enum 'Colour' using upper and lower case colour value
 6. Implement Controller Advice

 ---For Module 12---